hackshackers/hackshackers-hugo/content/news/2012/10/hackshackers-amman-supports-jordanian-journalists.md

 - Amman
 ---

-UNESCO’s Amman office was home to the technical day organized by Hacks/Hackers Amman Chapter with the objective to provide technology solution to different issues Jordanian journalists face.
+UNESCO’s Amman office was home to the technical day organized by Hacks/Hackers Amman Group with the objective to provide technology solution to different issues Jordanian journalists face.

 Participants included a wide range of ‘hackers’, organizations and figures in the Ammani vibrant and dynamic tech scene, including Hacks/Hackers members, the [Jordan Open Source Association][1] and different prominent local IT companies and programmers.
 On the other hand, journalists and professionals from media organizations like [ARIJ][2], [Alghad][3] daily and the Amman-based private TV station [Roya][4], fully participated at the day by expressing some of the IT-related challenges they face and by understanding how technology can be an important, even critical, part of any media strategy to be taken into account.